 Most of the criticism to date has focused on what has not been included.
 In particular:

 Draft Bills are published to enable consultation and pre-legislative scrutiny.
 Most draft Bills are examined either by a select committee in the House of Commons or in the House of Lords, or by a joint committee of both Houses.

-After consultation and pre-legislative scrutiny has taken place, the Bill may be introduced formally in the House of Commons or House of Lords.
+After consultation and pre-legislative scrutiny has taken place, the bill may be introduced either in the House of Commons or the House of Lords.

 Commons Briefing papers CBP-7864